leo20826/oj-uci-docker/README.md

 ./scripts/copy_static
 ```

-Finally, the TGBOJ comes with fixtures so that the initial install is not blank.
+Finally, the OJ comes with fixtures so that the initial install is not blank.
 They can be loaded with the following commands:

 ```sh
 ./scripts/manage.py loaddata navbar